adamiturabi/arabic-tutorial-book/docs/index.md

 + [سُوق]{.ar} [sUq]{.trn} (masc. or fem.) "market"
 + [طَرِيق]{.ar} [TarIq]{.trn} (masc. or fem.) "path"

 A good dictionary should mention the gender of all these exceptional words.
+In addition, in appendix\ \@ref(unmarked-fem-nouns) as well, we have a compiled a list of feminine nouns that don't end with a feminine marker.
+(TODO: get from Hava: pg. xi (fem) and xii (admitting either gender).)

 ## Exercises